limbernie/limbernie.github.io/_posts/2018-03-08-depth-walkthrough.md

     (ALL : ALL) NOPASSWD: ALL
 ```

-As expected, let's abuse this privilege to enable SSH in the firewall and give myself a proper shell.
+As expected.
+Let's abuse this privilege to enable SSH in the firewall and give myself a proper shell.

 ```
 # ./cmd.sh "sudo ufw allow ssh"